 Is a Real Estate Investment Group Right for You?

-Everyone should have some real estate investment in their nest egg, whether it’s through direct ownership or some form of indirect investment.
-Real estate isn’t as volatile as stock prices but provides a better return compared to bonds.
-Combined with a stock and bond portfolio, real estate will help you meet your investing goals and reduce the ups-and-downs of investing in financial assets.
+Everyone should have some real estate investment in their nest egg through direct ownership or indirect investment.
+Real estate isn't as volatile as stock prices but provides a better return than bonds.
+With a stock and bond portfolio, real estate will help you meet your investing goals and reduce the ups and downs of investing in financial assets.

-While real estate investing should be a part of everyone’s financial plan, participating in a real estate investment group may not be for everyone.
-Like any kind of group, being in a real estate club will take time and not all members will pull their weight.
-The upside is that these groups can be a huge resource to get started and can help reduce the time burden that comes with researching properties.
+While real estate investing should be a part of everyone's financial plan, participating in a real estate investment group may not be for everyone.
+Like any kind of group, being in a real estate club will take time, and not all members will pull their weight.
+However, the upside is that these groups can be a tremendous resource to get started and help reduce the time burden of researching properties.

-Real estate investment groups can be excellent resources for new investors and can be some of the best friendships you make.
-Don’t feel like you need to join an existing real estate club or that you need to pay dues to the group.
-Put together your own real estate investor network to benefit from the shared experience and follow some of the points in this article for guidance.
+Real estate investment groups can be excellent resources for new investors and some of the best friendships you make.
+Don't feel like you need to join an existing real estate club or that you need to pay dues to the group.
+Instead, put together your own real estate investor network to benefit from the shared experience, and follow some of the points in this article for guidance.